Neil Pasricha: Career

 Pasricha graduated with a Bachelor of Commerce at Queen's University in 2002.
-While there, he wrote for campus humor newspaper Golden Words which then took him to New York City to work for a humor syndicate with former Saturday Night Live and The Simpsons writers.
+While there, he wrote for the campus humor newspaper "Golden Words", which then took him to New York City to work for a humor syndicate with former Saturday Night Live and The Simpsons writers.
 He says "It was a cool rush but it became draining very quickly.
-I realized this could never be my full time thing."
-Pasricha also holds an honorary degree of Doctor of Laws- Faculty of Education from the University of Ontario Institute of Technology (UOIT).
+I realized this could never be my full-time thing."
+Pasricha also holds an honorary degree of Doctor of Laws - Faculty of Education from the University of Ontario Institute of Technology (UOIT).

-Pasricha returned to Toronto and worked in Marketing for Procter & Gamble before leaving to run a Quiznos Sub franchise and then selling his franchise to move to Boston to attend Harvard Business School.
-Upon graduating, Pasricha returned to Toronto to run Leadership Development at Walmart Canada.
+Pasricha returned to Toronto and worked in marketing for Procter & Gamble before leaving to run a Quiznos Sub franchise and then selling his franchise to move to Boston to attend Harvard Business School.
+Upon graduating, Pasricha returned to Toronto to run leadership development at Walmart Canada.
 Pasricha left Walmart in 2016 to devote more time to the Institute for Global Happiness, an organization he founded in November 2015 to improve happiness in the workplace.

 Author

 Blog

 Pasricha began writing a daily blog called 1000 Awesome Things on June 20, 2008.
 The site was billed as 'a time-ticking countdown of 1000 awesome things.'

-He said at the time of starting the site "if you flipped open the newspaper it was filled with the same stuff every day.
+He said at the time of starting the site, "If you flipped open the newspaper it was filled with the same stuff every day.
 Polar ice caps were melting, there were pirates storming the seas, the economy was on the verge of collapse, and there were wars going on all over the world."
 As a result, he created a website discussing "popping bubble wrap, snow days, and the smell of a bakery."
 In later interviews, and through a series on his blog, Pasricha shared that his personal divorce and a close friend's suicide are what prompted him to begin looking for positive things in life.

 In July, 2008, the popular links site Fark.com linked to post #980 Old, dangerous playground equipment which gave the blog new readership and got attention from Wired and CNN.com.

-In 2009, Pasricha was approached by literary agents after his blog hit 10 million hits and won the Webby Award for "Best Blog" and signed with Erin Malone from WME who also represents Christian Lander, author of Stuff White People Like, and Rainn Wilson, star of The Office and author of SoulPancake.
+In 2009, Pasricha was approached by literary agents after his blog received 10 million hits and won the Webby Award for "Best Blog" and signed with Erin Malone from WME who also represents Christian Lander, author of Stuff White People Like, and Rainn Wilson, star of The Office and author of SoulPancake.

 Pasricha continued publishing one awesome thing a day until #1 Anything you want it to be was posted on April 19, 2012.